-Babies who gain weight rapidly in the first year or two may have a higher chance of becoming overweight children and adults, notes this 2018 review of studies.
+Babies who gain weight rapidly in the first year or two may have a higher chance of becoming overweight children and adults, notes this

 Children and adults who are overweight and have obesity are at a higher risk of developing chronic health problems like high blood pressure, heart disease, and type 2 diabetes.